Simulizer/Simulizer/docs/test-report/chapters/appendix-functional.md

 **Description**: The visualisation will stay synchronised with the clock but not necessarily strictly in one clock cycle, i.e. swapping two numbers might take three clock cycles.

 **How it will be tested**: The code editor shows which line number is currently being evaluated.
-By setting the clock speed appropriately, we can check that the visualisation performs the correct animation at the correct time. *Could we test anything with a stop watch? e.g. write a dummy program that just says #swap(0,1) and check that it does it every x seconds or something?*
+By setting the clock speed appropriately, we can check that the visualisation performs the correct animation at the correct time.

-$\TODO{Write a test somehow}$
+*Requirement satisfied*.

 ***Requirement 4.1.3.f***